What are the most affordable tools to create online courses?

-Most people don't realize that you don't have to be ‘on-camera' for an online course.
-You can use a screen-recording software to capture your voice over a slide presentation.
+Most people don't realize that you don't have to be ‘on-camera' all the time, for online courses.
+You can use screen-recording software to capture your voice over a slide presentation.

 While there are some more expensive screen-recording software out there like Camtasia for PCs (which I only recently started using) and Screenflow for Macs, I started off using a simply screen-recording tool called Screencast-o-matic.

 Screencast-o-matic is a screen recording tool used by a lot of online instructors.